AgileBIM/FabCOD/docs/wiki/ARRAY-Object.md

 - **ArrayData** as: ANY
   - Remarks: Any type of data to insert into an array.
 - **ArrayIndex** as Optional: NUMBER
+  - Remarks: Optional Index position to insert data into.
 ##### Returns
 BOOLEAN